elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Stuff I don't know where it goes:

 Our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

+accidentally closing windows when using three-finger multi-touch gestures.

+fixes that prevent misclicks and accidentally triggering actions in window manager

+The latest release of Desktop settings includes some new options for switching workspaces via hotcorners

+Plus improved screen reader names for several settings while here.

+Added search to the Permissions tab